Hybrid divide-and-conquer approach for tree search algorithms

 The key impediment to threshold-free speed-ups is the space-complexity of the quantum algorithm for the problem.
 To understand this, assume that with $\kappa' n$ we denote the size of the instance we can solve on a $\kappa n$ sized device (so $\kappa n = \textup{Space}(\mathcal{A}_Q(\kappa' n))$, where $\textup{Space}(\mathcal{A}_Q(n))$ denotes the space complexity of the quantum algorithm).
 If the space complexity is super-linear, then $\kappa'$ itself becomes dependent on $n$, and in fact, decreasing in $n$.
 In other words, as the instance grows, the \emph{effective fraction of the problem} that we can delegate to the quantum device decreases.
 Then, in the limit, all work is done by the classical device, so no speed-ups are possible (for details see~\cite{dnq-eppstein,dnq-schoning}).

 In~\cite{dnq-eppstein}, these observations also lead to a characterization of when genuine speed-ups are possible for recursive algorithms, whose run-times are evaluated using standard recurrence relations.
 Notably, none of the classical algorithms employed backtracking nor early pruning of the trees.
-These properties ensured that the search space could be expressed as a sufficiently dense sufficiently complete trees, ensuring that no matter where we employ the (faster) quantum device, a substantial fraction of the overall work will be done by the quantum device, yielding a genuine speed-up.
+These properties ensured that the search space could be expressed as a sufficiently dense trees, ensuring that no matter where we employ the (faster) quantum device, a substantial fraction of the overall work will be done by the quantum device, yielding a genuine speed-up.